kompics/kompact/docs/src/distributed/index.md

 ### Named Paths

 The `ActorPath::Named` variant is more flexible than a unique path, in that it can be reassigned later.
-It also allows the specification of an actual path, that is a sequence of stringss, which could be hierarchical like in a filesystem.
+It also allows the specification of an actual path, that is a sequence of strings, which could be hierarchical like in a filesystem.
 This opens up the possibilities for things like broadcast or routing semantics over path subtrees, for example.

-In human-readable format a named path is represented by a system path followed by a sequence of strings beginning with and separated by forward slash (`/`) characters, just like a unix filesystem path would.
+In human-readable format a named path is represented by a system path followed by a sequence of strings beginning with and separated by forward slash (`/`) characters, just like a unix filesystem path would, e.g.: `tcp://127.0.0.1:63482/my-service/instance1`

 Multiple named paths can be registered to the same component.